chaitanya2330/Search_Django/README.md

 *Run pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3)

 # Front-end
-HTML template of Search Box with a Search button.
+HTML5 and CSS template of Search Box with a Search button.

 # API End Points
 GET http://localhost:8000 :- *This endpoint renders a search box in the browser.